itsAmeMario0o/CloudGuardians/README.md

 By embarking on this journey, you'll gain insights into:

-**Cloud Platforms**: Get hands-on experience with leading cloud providers like AWS and Kubernetes.
+**Cloud Platforms**: Get hands-on experience with leading cloud providers like AWS and Kubernetes.<br />

-**Infrastructure as Code**: Master tools like Terraform to build and manage your infrastructure with elegance and precision.
+**Infrastructure as Code**: Master tools like Terraform to build and manage your infrastructure with elegance and precision.<br />

-**Cloud-Native Tools**: Explore shell, yaml, IPTables, eBPF, EIEIO.
+**Cloud-Native Tools**: Explore shell, yaml, IPTables, eBPF, EIEIO.<br />

-**Security Best Practices**: Implement strategies to keep your cloud environments safe from threats.
+**Security Best Practices**: Implement strategies to keep your cloud environments safe from threats.<br />

 ## How to Get Started 🏁